dockstore/dockstore-documentation/docs/advanced-topics/tools-vs-workflows.rst

 +------------------------+------------------------------------------+-------------------------------------------------+

 \* There are tools that make up Galaxy workflows from the Galaxy toolbox or ToolShed.
-Dockstore does not support registration of these tools.
+Dockstore currently does not support registration of these tools.

 +------------------------+------------------------------------------+-------------------------------------------------+